MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 <br clear="left"/>
 Examples are our scatter plot and pathway plugins.
 As shown in the figure, in NG-CHMs Panel plugins are available to users in the panel drop-down menus.
 When selected, panel linkouts display content and interact with the user in the panel's iframe.
 They are defined using `linkouts.addPanePlugin`.

-*Single-axis* linkouts enable the user to access directly external resources about either row or column labels, typically by opening an external web page.
+*Single-axis* label linkouts enable the user to access directly external resources about either row or column labels, typically by opening an external web page.
 <img src="images/PluginExample-RowLabelMenu-edited.png" alt="Image showing custom entries in a row label menu." title="Example NG-CHM Custom Single-Axis Link Outs"
      align="right" style="width:50%;" />
 <br clear="left"/>
 In NG-CHMs, matching single-axis linkouts are included in the row and/or column label menus.
 Linkouts to a specific label are included in the top part of the menu.
 Linkouts to groups of labels are included in the bottom part of the menu.

-*Two-axis* linkouts, aka *matrix linkouts*, enable the user to access external resources for combinations of row and column labels.
+*Two-axis* label linkouts, aka *matrix linkouts*, enable the user to access external resources for combinations of row and column labels.
 <img src="images/PluginExample-MatrixMenu-edited.png" alt="Image showing custom entries in a matrix menu." title="Example NG-CHM Custom Two-Axis Link Outs"
      align="right" style="width:50%;" />
 <br clear="left"/>